gwilymhumphreys/gwilyms.games/privacy.md

 ## Deleting your data

-Email gwilyms.games@gmail.com from any address - we'll remove all records tied to your player ID.
+Email gwilyms.games@gmail.com - we'll remove all records tied to your player ID.

 ## Contact